ramtinkazemi/wercker-step-aws-delete-all-scheduled-tasks/README.md

-Deletes all the schedule tasks in ECS by an app name prefix passed by $APP_NAME
+Deletes all the schedule tasks in AWS ECS by an app name prefix passed by $STEP_APP_NAME